 30 Years Ago: Randy Travis’ ‘Always & Forever’ Goes Double Platinum

-Twenty-nine years ago today (Jan.
-29, 1988), Randy Travis achieved a new career milestone: It was on that date that the singer-songwriter earned his first double-platinum album, signifying sales in excess of 2 million copies, with his disc Always & Forever.
+Thirty years ago, on Jan.
+29, 1988, Randy Travis achieved a new career milestone: It was on that date that the singer-songwriter earned his first double-platinum album, signifying sales in excess of 2 million copies, with his disc Always & Forever.

 Always & Forever, Travis' sophomore release, came out in 1987 and spawned four No. 1 singles, including "Forever and Ever, Amen" and "I Told You So."
 It stayed at the top of the country charts for several weeks that year and the next, becoming the year-end No. 1 album in 1988.